 Just as it’s important to squeeze every ounce of understanding out of a criticism laden with constructive observation, be smart enough to jettison the junk comments that reflect more on the person speaking than your performance.

-Stress makes us more emotional and blurting out hurtful or negative comments is common.
-The reason is that stress decreases our “working memory.” which is the amount of information we hold in our mind.
+Stress makes us more emotional and blurting out hurtful or negative comments are common.
+The reason is that stress decreases our “working memory” which is the amount of information we hold in our mind.

 When we are under stress, our working memory doesn’t allow us to access big chunks of information about the individual whom we are criticizing.
 All our brain can access is why we’re pissed off at this person.
 As a result, we say things we really do not mean.

-This is when we shouldn’t take a negative criticism personally.
+This is when we shouldn’t take negative criticism personally.

 TIP: As you think about a conversation or communication, separate fact from interpretation.